tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 The EWMA crossover works in much the same way as the dual moving average crossover, except instead of a simple moving average, it utilizes short and long term exponentially weighted moving averages.
 Because the most recent prices are more heavily weighted and because the smaller window has less time included, the short term EWMA is considered a fast moving trend line with more momentum than its long term EWMA counterpart.

 These two variables are subsequently referred to as a *fast close* for short term EWMA and a *slow close* for long term EWMA.
-The trading signal from the *fast and slow close* trend lines, differs from dual moving average crossover where the signals indicate either a *long or hold*, or *short or hold* opportunity.
-The EWMA crossover presents a *long* or *short* or *hold* opportunity.  __LORI FIX THIS __The logic behind this, is such that when the *fast close* is greater than the *slow close*, a long trade opportunity exists, as price action should rise in the short-term, while a short trade opportunity also exists, but for the opposite scenario in which the slow EMA is greater than the fast EMA.__

-Much like the dual simple moving average crossover, when these two trend lines are plotted, they will move in the same direction on the chart and will eventually cross over each other.
+Much like the dual moving average crossover, when these two trend lines are plotted, they will move in the same direction on the chart and will eventually cross over each other.
 The value at the time of the crossover is considered the crossover point - a type of technical indicator.<br>

 Check out the [moving average refresher](Moving_Average_Refresher.md) if you need a quick refresh on how moving averages work!